mdmtk/docs/edge/source/guide/xml/generate.md

 >**Note:** Notice the relationship with the `parm` attributes and associated `value`.

 ###Creating a Query XML
-1. Start the jar file "DSDtoXML.jar" located in the folder "DSD To XML".
+1. Start the jar file "DsdTool.jar" located in the folder "DSD To XML".
 You will be presented with the following menu screen.

 	![img](images/xml-gen/mainmenu.PNG)